-UK’s best fire pits in the garden tested for heat and design (November 2020 Updated Review)
+UK’s best fire pits both large and small tested for heat and design April 2021

 There’s something primal, buried deep in our subconscious, that makes us feel safe and protected when we are sat around an open fire.

 Watching the flames dance around while our bodies are warmed by the heat is such a relaxing feeling that it’s so easy to fall asleep on your garden furniture.

 Open fires are also a fun way to cook lunch or dinner, and can give the food a special smoky taste that’s absolutely delicious on chicken and other meats.
 Some fire pits even come with their own grilling racks, essentially transforming them into a charcoal barbecue with the added benefit of stylish design and enhancing your garden aesthetics.

 The only way to have a decent fire going in your garden, without destroying your lawn, is to use the best fire pit you can find, and with so many great products on the UK market, you are truly spilt for choice.

 Fire pits come in a wide range of shapes, sizes, and prices, so we’re sure that you can find one that is right for you.
 To make this search all that much easier, we took some of the best fire pits you can buy here in the UK and reviewed them for you buy you should also really checkout the what you need to know about the best fire pits section.

 Below you will find our thoughts on the best fire pits for sale at the moment.
 We tried to select the ones we think offer the best value for money, and tried to keep the price range within affordable levels.

 So, without further delay these are our best garden fire pits reviewed.